Google Ads: What You Need to Know About the Latest Changes

 In this article, read about the latest Google Ads changes, updates that will help you stay ahead with your business to its best development

 Identifying and understanding all the latest Google Ads updates while running your business can seem like a waste of time.
 To help you stay in the know, we’ve collected the most important recent Google Ads changes into this easy breakdown.

-The reason Google pushed out Extended Text Ads was two-fold: to give advertisers using the format more space for targeted copy and to help push Google’s Ad services toward the rapidly emerging mobile-device market.
-It was a smart move – as Google’s moves usually are – and now Google is pushing ahead with more changes to the format of its text ads.
+The reason Google pushed out Extended Text Ads was two-fold.
+To give advertisers using the format more space for targeted copy and to help push Google’s Ad services toward the rapidly emerging mobile-device market.
+It was a smart move – as Google’s moves usually are.
+Now Google is pushing ahead with more changes to the format of its text ads.

 The New Google Text Ad Fields

 While Text Ads from Google have proven enormously beneficial to millions of businesses and advertisers.
 The old format did throw up some annoying compromises when it came to the information you could impart.
 With only two headlines, advertisers using the platform regularly had to decide what information or content to leave out of an ad.
 When it came to choosing between things like the company.
 Or product name, the site address, and other information, something had to fall by the wayside.